Building Approval Process

 The fees for applications depend on the type of application made.
 Please refer the Town’s Fee Schedule.

-The Town of Mosman Park does required Verge Bonds for many types of works carried out.
 Please refer to the Fee Calculator to calculate the correct amount of fees for your application.

 Please note the Town will not accept an application with incorrect fees.

 A Registered Building Surveyor is a person who has been accredited as a Building Practitioner by the Building Commission.
 A register of building practitioners can be located here or on the Building Commission website.

 As the builder you are responsible to:

 • Ensure that you build your building in accordance with the approved Building Permit;